delphicventurescode/mjolnir_poeto_book_series/L1__go_here_first__link_to_first_book/README.md

 ## Why This Book Matters

-- ✅ Nineteen original haikus in Esperanto and English
+- ✅ Fifteen to nineteen original haikus in Esperanto
 - ✅ Part of a AI-assisted literary experiment
 - ✅ Explores a new Theory of Art on cultural value and accessibility
-- ✅ Beautiful introduction to both haiku and the Esperanto language
+- ✅ Beautiful introduction with a newly developed Theory of Art
 - ✅ The books in the mjolnir_poeto series cost only ~$1 to $4, typically — easy on your wallet, deep on meaning

 ---